EKarton/On-Transit-App/Backend/Trips Locator Service/README.md

 2. Open up "config.js" and edit the port number for the app to use.
 Note that the port must be free to use.
 By default, the port number is 3001.

 ##### Step 3: Run the app
 1. In the "Backend/Trips Locator Service" folder of the project directory, type in the command `npm start`.
-It should launch N processes; one process as the master process, and N - 1 child processes (with N being the number of CPUs on your machine).
 2. It is done!

+### Deployment to Heroku

+##### Required Programs and Tools:
+- Unix machine
+- Node JS v8.0+ with NPM
+- Heroku CLI

+##### Step 1: Create a new service on Heroku
+1. On Heroku, make a new service with a new service name.

+##### Step 2: Set up the config file
+1. Make a copy of the file "Deploy-to-Heroku-Template.sh" under the folder "Backend/Trips Locator Service/scripts", name it "Deploy-to-Heroku.sh", and save it in the same directory.
+2. Open up "Deploy-to-Heroku.sh", edit the Heroku App name to the name you specified to the new service, and the temp folder.
+3. Save the file

+##### Step 3: Deploy on Heroku
+1. On the terminal, change the directory to "Backend/Trips Locator Service/scripts" and run the command ```./Deploy-To-Heroku.sh```.
+2. Follow the instructions on the terminal, and you should be done.

 ### Usage
 Please note that this project is used for educational purposes and is not to be used commercially.
 We are not liable for any damages or changes done by this project.